 computation_units

 Recommended: This setting is used to specify the unit used in the headline data for the indicator.
 It will display below the graph and table, on the graph y-axis, and on the graph tooltips on the indicator page.
+Note that this is not necessary if your indicator data contains a "Units" column.

 computation_units: Metric tons